textcreationpartnership/A00034/README.md

 ##Content Summary##

 #####Front#####
-SVSANNA: OR, THE ARRAIGNMENT OF THE TWO VNIVST ELDERS.DEVT.
-16.20.That which is iust and right shalt

 1. To the Right Honourable ROBERT, EARLE of WARVVICKE, and to his most vertuous and Noble Countesse, the Lady Frances:

 1. The Argument, or Morall, of the whole Historie.